 What should you do before kicking off your WhatsApp marketing campaign?

-Figure out what your marketing objectives are.
+Figure out what your marketing objectives are whether it is account-based marketing or another.
 This is will allow you to focus on activities that actually drive the right results for your business.
 Decide which business goals you want to chase with WhatsApp marketing.
 Pick KPIs that will help you understand how you’re faring with regard to the goals and objectives that you selected.

 You can’t start your WhatsApp marketing campaign without deciding what your goals are.
 You’d just end up scrambling around blind.